LaurenzDemey/RMusic/exercises.md

 Make sure to use Rxjs operators to become the expected return results

-9. Modify tthe service form the fake-api folder with the changes you've made in the deezer implementation
+9. Modify the service from the fake-api folder with the changes you've made in the deezer implementation
 10. add injection token file in api folder and register injection tokens for the different services.

 - change deezer module to provide those injection tokens